BM32ESRF/laueimproc/README.rst

     pip install --upgrade pip setuptools wheel
     pip -v install --editable .[all]

-Then, you can generate the documentation with sphinx:
+Then, you can generate the documentation:

 .. code::